 - 1 single serving (about 0.4 oz) collagen or protein powder optional

 In a food processor, combine all ingredients.
 Puree until combined (mixture should stick together in a ball when done).
+This will probably involve stopping and stirring it down a few times.

 Scoop out a tablespoon of dough and roll into a ball.
 Roll in extra cocoa or chopped nuts or seeds to coat.
 You could probably eat them without this coating, but it helps them be less sticky and looks nice.
 If rolling in cocoa, dust off excess or you will be inhaling a bit of cocoa powder when you eat them.
 Makes 10-12 balls, depending on how big you make them.